CloudNationHQ/terraform-azure-rbac/README.md

 ## Features

 - offers support for creating role assignment (role based access control) on Azure resources.
+- support for creating new custom role definitions
 - multiple roles and scopes can be defined per principal type.
 - data lookup of group or service-principal (app registration) based on display name in Entra ID.
 - data lookup of user based on upn in Entra ID.
+- data lookup for existing custom role definitions and assigning these.

 ## Requirements